The Kingslayers of the Counting House

 Role: Mercer, Lancastrian agent provocateur

-Impact: Veteran of Battle of Bosworth, arrested 21 Aug 1485 at Market Bosworth for inciting riots on the commons forcing Richard IIIrds army onto a battlefield selected by Henry and Tudor in the months prior to engagement.
+Impact: Veteran of Battle of Bosworth, arrested 21 Aug 1485 at Market Bosworth for inciting riots on the commons forcing Richard IIIrds army onto a battlefield selected by Henry and jasper in the months prior to engagement.
 Richard III was led to slaughter.

 III.
 The Strategic Assets (The Two Co-Heiresses) Gen 2